table of contents

 - Define custom compound patterns with a regex-like syntax.
 The first

-COMPOUNDRULE is a header with the number of the following COMPOUNDRULE
+COMPOUNDRULE line is a header containing the number of following

-definitions.
-Compound patterns consist compound flags, parentheses, star
+COMPOUNDRULE definitions.
+Compound patterns consist of compound flags,

-sequence of 0 or more matches of words signed with this compound flag.
-A
+matches a word sequence of 0 or more words flagged with this compound

-Note III: COMPOUNDRULE flags work completely separately from the compounding mechanisms using COMPOUNDFLAG, COMPOUNDBEGIN, etc. compound flags.
-(Use these flags on different entries for words).
+Note III: COMPOUNDRULE flags work completely independently of the compounding mechanisms using COMPOUNDFLAG, COMPOUNDBEGIN, etc. (Use these flags on different word entries.)

 - COMPOUNDMIN num